-\end{lemma} We are now in position to prove the main result of this section. \begin{theorem} Let $\F_{q^n}/\F_q$ be an $(n_1,n_2)$-partially completely basic extension, where $n_2$ is large compared to $n_1$, then $\F_{q^n}/\F_q$ possesses the MM property. \end{theorem} \begin{proof} Fix some $n_1\geq 2$.
+\end{lemma} We are now in position to prove the main result of this section. \begin{theorem} Let $\F_{q^n}/\F_q$ be an $(n_1,n_2)$-partially completely basic extension, where $n_2$ is large compared to $n_1$, then $\F_{q^n}/\F_q$ possesses the MM property, unless $n$ is odd and $q=2$. \end{theorem} \begin{proof} First we assume $q>2$.
+Fix some $n_1\geq 2$.
 Theorem~\ref{thm:main_condition}, along with Lemmas~\ref{lemma:apostol} and \ref{lemma:w(x^n-1)}, implies that an $(n_1,n_2)$-partially completely basic extension possesses the MM property, given that